michealcannon/programming-project/README.md

 2. Records of attendance i.e. days missed in school in a given time frame.
 3. Age of pupil at time of test.
 4. Class level of pupil.

+To run this notebook you must have Jupyter installed on your machine.
+It is included with an installation of Anaconda.
+You can clone the GitHub repository to a local drive and run from the command line using the command "Jupyter Notebook".To run, select "restart and run all" from the kernel menu.